gmagnotta/workshops/gitops/README.md

 openshift-gitops is the namespace where argocd is installed (by default is openshift-gitops)

-In alternative, you can create a namespace already with the label
+In alternative, you can create manually ahead a namespace with the label

 `apiVersion: v1
 kind: Namespace